 “The More Things Change: An Overlooked Problem with Fixed Effects.”

-“Are Coups Really Contagious?” with Michael Joseph and Dorothy Ohl.
+“Are Coups Really Contagious?
+An Extreme Bounds Analysis of Political Diffusion,” with Michael Joseph and Dorothy Ohl.

 “Prospect Theory, Moral Psychology, and Political Theory.”